In this post we will explain what a WordPress Maintenance Plan entails and why it is important for your business and peace of mind.

 Similarly, “plugins” are like mini-programs or apps adding features to your site.
 Almost every WordPress site uses at least one plugin, and most sites use dozens.
 These plugins need to be updated, otherwise, your WordPress website could be plagued with bugs and security issues.

-Let me break down the four main reasons why WordPress maintenance plans are essential to every WordPress website.
+Let me break down the four main reasons why having a WordPress maintenance plan is essential for every WordPress website.

 1. Hackers Are Everywhere